andela-fojuri/dms/README.md

 -   You can undo your migrations by running this command `npm run db:migrate:test:undo`.

 ` I strongly suggest using separate DB for testing and development `

+## Contributions
+* Clone the repository.
+* Install dependencies
+* Create a new branch for included feature(s) using the keyword feature/ example feature/new-feature.
+* Raise a pull request.

 ## API Documentation Link
 - [visit] (https://andela-fojuri.github.io/dms/)